cakephp/authentication/docs/Authenticators.md

 Just make sure your login form has a field field that matches the field name that is configured in this authenticator.

+To encrypt and decrypt your cookie make sure you added the EncryptedCookieMiddleware to your app *before* the AuthenticationMiddleware.

 Configuration options:

 * **rememberMeField**: Default is `remember_me`